 Acknowledging the lack of diversity in your workplace is an uncomfortable reckoning for many and it is certainly easier to turn a (colour) blind eye to it and hope the injustices dissipate.

 But they will not.
-I need to tell you that it is okay to feel uncomfortable and that to sit in youe discomfort is a small price to pay in the evolution of social change that a shift in culture necessitates.
+I need to tell you that it is okay to feel uncomfortable and that to sit in your discomfort is a small price to pay in the evolution of social change that a shift in culture necessitates.

 Discomfort soon becomes comfort as it leads to growth, which leads to success.
 Trust in the collective good of the diversity of the sisterhood and live the mantra that if your table is full, extend it.
 Else I can assure you, these WOC will make their own table and it will be impressive.